-Most of our customers at Whispering Meadows buy our natural farm meats in bulk quantities — which gives you the convenience of having a nice selection of beef, chicken, and pork in your freezer at all times.
+Most of our customers at Whispering Meadows buy our natural farm meats in bulk quantities — which gives you the convenience of having a nice selection of beef, chicken, pork, and lamb in your freezer at all times.

 But what if you didn’t take out a steak or roast last night to thaw, or you have last-minute plans and want to spontaneously cook a gourmet meat option?
 One quick choice is to throw some frozen hamburger patties directly onto the barbeque… but what if you want more of a high-end meal?

-That’s where the reverse sear method comes in.
+That’s where the reverse sear comes in.
 You can make restaurant-quality meat dishes, direct from frozen, with very little effort.
-Here’s how.

 - Slow roast.

-There are a few options for both of those steps, so you can adapt your method based on the equipment you have available.
+There are a few options for both of those steps, and you can adapt your method based on the equipment you have available.

 1. Slow Roast